 Use the extra chicken to make these delicious casseroles:

 - 4 chopped carrots

 - 1 cup chopped onion

 - 3 tablespoons salt

 - 2 tablespoons butter

 - Place chicken in a large pot and add water to cover (about 3 quarts).
 Add vegetables and salt and bring to a boil.
 Reduce heat and simmer until chicken is tender and separates easily from the bone.

 - Remove chicken from stock and set aside.
 Reserve stock.
 Shred or chop chicken.
 To make the roux, melt butter in a 3-quart saucepan over low heat.
 Stir in flour and cook for 1 or 2 minutes.
 Bring 8 cups of reserved chicken stock to a slow boil and gradually stir into the roux.

 - Simmer until soup takes on a glaze, about 15 minutes.
-Add pimientos, green pepper, 1/2 cup shredded or chopped chicken, and ground pepper.
+Add pimientos, green pepper, shredded chicken to the stock.
 Simmer for a few minutes, stirring constantly.
+Season to taste before serving.
 Serve in heated bowls.